lee-man/movenet/README.md

 See my another repo [lee-man/movenet-pytorch](https://github.com/lee-man/movenet-pytorch) for inference only.

 ## Update
-I remove the redundant code for other dataset and tasks, simplify this codebase, and make it support the fine-tuning MoveNet on the customized dataset (named Active here).
+I remove the redundant code for other dataset and tasks, simplify this codebase, and make it support the fine-tuning MoveNet on the customized dataset (named *Active* here).

+## Prepare the datasets
+Move the images and annotations into data and name the folder `Active`.
+The annotation format should be COCO format.
+If you annotate the images with MPII format, you can utilize [convert_active_to_coco.py](src/tools/convert_active_to_coco.py) and [convert_mpii_to_coco.py](src/tools/convert_mpii_to_coco.py).

 ## Run training code
 ```bash